 - USDA loan: USDA loans are insured by the U.S. Department of Agriculture.
 They were created to incentivize people to buy a house in eligible rural areas.
 You won’t have to pay a down payment and you’ll generally need a credit score of 580 to be approved.
 Exceptions can be made, however, for people with a lower score.
 You’ll have to pay an upfront and annual guarantee fee, but it’s typically lower than what you’ll find on VA and FHA loans, as well as private mortgage insurance.

 In addition to the down payment, there are many types of closing costs you should be aware of when you buy a house as you need to ensure you have the funds ready to cover them.
-Here’s a quick list:
+This guide provides a detailed analysis on how to minimize closing costs, but here’s a quick list:

 The most common mortgage closing costs include: